An Open Secret: Reception

-Another controversy arose when the Huffington Post reported that two of the movie's subjects, Evan Henzi and Chris Turcotte, had called the documentary "unfair" and "dishonest".
-In another Huffington Post article, Turcotte said that Berg omitted portions of his interview from the movie, detailing that Collins-Rector had sex at the estate with underage teens in private, but not during sex parties.
+Actor Elijah Wood praised the film in 2016 as "a powerful documentary".

+Egan lawsuit

-These controversies appear to be substantiated in Michael Egan's sexual abuse claims against Bryan Singer and three others.
-"His cases against the four men began to collapse in May 2014, just a month after they were filed, when his prior contradictory statements came to light".
+In June 2015, The Hollywood Reporter wrote of Egan's lawsuit, "His cases against the four men began to collapse in May 2014, just a month after they were filed, when his prior contradictory statements came to light".
 Egan's attorneys, Jeff Herman and Mark Gallagher, later settled with Garth Ancier and David Neuman and issued an apology that called the allegations "untrue" and paid a seven-figure settlement to both.
 Neither Singer nor Gary Goddard received an apology because they didn't file countersuits as Ancier and Neuman had, although "Egan’s cases against all four were framed in virtually identical complaints and centered on the same purported events, timeframes, locations and supposed trip(s) to Hawaii".
+After Egan's lawsuits were dropped, The Hollywood Reporter wrote that Berg was still "convinced of Egan’s general credibility".
+In 2019, The Atlantic reported that there "are reasons to believe Egan may have been abused".

 The documentary previously named all four men in connection with the 2014 lawsuits, but was edited to remove those references.